 If you're looking to be downtown and you don't need a lot of space, you can find a spectacular 1+1 bedroom condo at this price.
 If you're looking for a family, you're looking more north at slightly older, but charming bungalows, likely with 3 bedrooms and 2 baths.

 What was once considered a rougher, blue-collar city has seen a resurgence in recent years, with a growing art presence.
 Boutique shops, restaurants serving artisan foods, and monthly music and art festivals, Hamilton is quickly becoming the next hot place to call home.

-While prices in the city have quickly soared in recent years, the city’s average sale price of $410,150 has a nice ring to it for anyone travelling down the QEW.
-That’s the average for Hamilton East, Centre, West, and the Hamilton Mountain.
-We factored out many of the neighbouring communities, technically part of Hamilton, like Ancaster, Dundas, and Flamborough due to their higher price points.
+While prices in the city have quickly soared in recent years, the city’s average sale price of $779,486 has a nice ring to it for anyone travelling down the QEW.
+That’s the average for the entire city.
+Communities like Hamilton East, Centre, West, and the Hamilton Mountain are all cheaper, while Ancaster, Dundas, and Flamborough will all cost more.

 Grimsby is a small (but growing) historic town founded in 1790.
 It has the charm of a small town with great shops and restaurants along its Main St., but with three QEW exchanges in town, you have easy access to the neighbouring cities.

 Choose from one of Grimsby’s historic homes for character and charm, or a new build in one of the many new subdivisions for turnkey living.